JohnCoene/javascript-for-r/_book/3-21-htmlwidgets-basics.md

 # Basics of Building Widgets {#widgets-basics}

-Having explored existing packages that build on top of the \index{htmlwidgets} package gives some idea of the end product, but much of how it works and where to start probably remains somewhat mysterious.
+Having explored existing packages that build on top of the htmlwidgets\index{htmlwidgets} package gives some idea of the end product, but much of how it works and where to start probably remains somewhat mysterious.